frickm/dustingetz.github.com/_drafts/monads.md

 i gotta say, when this worked, i got really excited :)

+TODO fix up the example code to support all the other errors too.

 ## monadic function doesn't care which monad it's using